 All these issues are related to the intellectual property rights of the individual artists and the communities of the artists.
 These issues are not unique to the artists’ communities participating in the HIPAMS but also observed in the other parts of the globe.
 To address these problems, Indigenous Art Codes were developed in Australia to protect artists’ rights.
 The purpose and effectiveness of such ethical codes were discussed by the team members with the communities of Patuas, Baul Fakiri musicians and Chau dancers and mask makers who in turn agreed to develop such codes.

 The art codes have been discussed with the respective stakeholders that include craft retailers, musical event organizers, art galleries, cultural tour operators, photographers, film makers to generate awareness among them and to receive feedback on the codes.
-The Art Codes will now be distributed to the artists groups, their societies so that when the stakeholders approach the individual artist or their group for a particular project or event, the artists give them a copy of the codes as a written document of understanding between two parties i.e stakeholders and the artists.
+The Art Codes have been distributed to the respective artist communities and their societies so that when the stakeholders approach the individual artist or their group for a particular project or event, the artists give them a copy of the codes as a written document of understanding between two parties i.e stakeholders and the artists.
 The aim is that through this process, respect will be shown for the artist communities and their intangible heritage, and they will be given due acknowledgement and remuneration to ensure that their heritage continues into the future.

 Please read the guideline on ethical approaches for working with the traditional artists here.